Non-resident property owners should submit Spanish tax form 210

-For jointly owned properties, add â‚¬10 + IVA for each additional owner/return on the same property.
+For jointly owned properties, add â‚¬10 + IVA for each additional owner or return on the same property.

-If you have not registered for tax in Spain before (modelo 30) this will be necessary before you can start paying the tax.
+If you have not registered for tax in Spain before (modelo 30) this will be necessary before you can submit a tax return.
 There is a one-off charge of â‚¬20 + IVA per person for us to complete this for you.

 How does the service work?

 1. Send an email to usÂ here asking us to do your tax returns or asking for more information

 2. We will exchange emails with you to get the information we need to complete the forms

 3. You pay our fee and we file the declaration on your behalf

 NOTE that you will need a scanner to use this service because we will need copies by email of some documents.